+44 (0) 1634 202 101

 Published by Marketing on

-In this article we start with an overview of safeguarding.
-We learn that safeguarding affects employers that look after children or vulnerable adults.
-Because hiring trustworthy staff is fundamental to safeguarding success, we we pay particular attention to the subject of safer recruitment.
-These are processes to make safe all future hiring decisions.
-Requirements are quite strict, so we include a handy ‘safer recruitment’ checklist for HR Officers and internal recruiters.
+Safeguarding affects organisations that look after children or vulnerable adults.
+Hiring trustworthy staff is fundamental to safeguarding success, so we we explore safer recruitment in detail.
+Obligations are quite strict, so we include a handy ‘safer recruitment’ checklist for HR Officers and in-house recruiters.

 What is Safeguarding?